 Now that China is refusing to take much of the world’s waste due to high contamination levels, contamination reduction is key to reusing and effectively managing the influx of waste the US will experience.

-Organic waste disposal centers should conduct their own studies to determine which practices are most financially rewarding based on the contamination levels of their organic waste streams and their markets for biogas end-products, compost, and mulch.
+Organic waste disposal centers should conduct their own studies to determine which practices are most financially rewarding based on the contamination levels of their organic waste streams and their markets for biogas, biomethnane, compost, and or mulch.

 One way some countries in Europe encourage sorting is through significantly higher tipping fees, or the price waste management companies pay for each ton of waste they bring to a landfill.
 In California, tipping fees are usually around $50 a ton, but in Europe, they often range from $150-200 per ton.
 This strongly incentivizes European groups to sort out as much organic and recyclable waste as possible.

-Implications for Current Landfills
+Implications for Open Landfills and LFG-to-Energy Projects

-SB 1383’s organics diversion targets will have serious impacts on current landfill gas projects.
-Remember that organic waste is the only type of waste that breaks down and produces biogas.
+SB 1383’s organics diversion targets will have serious impacts on landfills that currently accept waste, and as a result, on Biogas or RNG production facilities operating at those open landfills sincethe decomposition of organic materials is what produces biogas.
 When landfills receive 75% less organic waste, they will eventually produce much less biogas.
 This shift could dramatically change the financial analysis for landfills that collect biogas for electricity generation or renewable natural gas production.

-However, this reduction in biogas production will not be immediate.
-Organic waste that is disposed in a landfill produces biogas for many years after disposal .
-According to the Agency for Toxic Substances and Disease Registry (ATSDR), peak gas production occurs around 5 to 7 years after disposal with continued but declining gas production for many years after that.
-This extended period of gas production leaves plenty of time for investment in RNG production infrastructure to be recouped because of the high value of RINs.
+However, this reduction in biogas production will be gradual, over time.
+Organic waste that is disposed in a landfill can produce biogas for more than 25 years after initial disposal .
+According to the Agency for Toxic Substances and Disease Registry (ATSDR), peak biogas production occurs around 5 to 7 years after disposal with continued but declining biogas production for many years after that.
+This extended period of biogas production leaves plenty of time for investment in RNG production infrastructure to be recouped because of the high value of RINs.

 Regardless of what is done with the biogas, all landfills will see a decrease in tipping fee revenue because they will be receiving much less organic waste.
 To what degree tipping fee revenue will be impacted will depend on each landfill’s proportion of organic waste.
-Considering that California as a whole had 34% organics in its 2014 waste stream, an average landfill would accept roughly 25% less waste once they are meeting SB 1383’s 75% organics diversion goal.
+Considering that California had 34% organics in its 2014 waste stream, an average landfill would accept roughly 25% less waste once they are meeting SB 1383’s 75% organics diversion goal.
 If all other factors remain the same, this would have a negative impact on tipping fee revenue.
 On the other hand, accepting less waste every year means it will take longer for landfills to reach capacity.
 This could have positive impacts on landfill financial models.

 Additionally, landfill gas projects can provide economic benefits for the surrounding communities.
 Jobs are created for landfill gas projects involving electricity generation and pipeline gas injection through the direct construction and operation of the projects in addition to economic ripple effects throughout the communities involved.
-The EPA’s Landfill Methane Outreach Project provides estimates for the expected job creation from these types of projects.
+The EPA’s Landfill Methane Outreach Project provides estimates for the expected job creation from on-site biogas projects.
+According to the Coalition for Renewable Natural Gas, each RNG production facility attracts up to $100 million of capital investment and creates up to 173 direct and indirect jobs .

 Table 6: Projected job creation from landfill gas projects